 Regions

 A region is a sovereign boundary.
-Every record, key and token belongs to exactly one region, and nothing crosses that boundary unless you make it.
+Your managed cell lives in exactly one region, and every record, key and token belongs to it - nothing crosses that boundary unless you make it.

-OrthID runs as an isolated deployment in each region.
-Identity data, encryption keys, audit logs and session state are written, read and processed only inside the region you choose.
+Your sovereign cell is a dedicated, isolated managed deployment in the region you choose.
+Identity data, encryption keys, audit logs and session state are written, read and processed only inside that region.
 There is no shared global control plane that can see your tenants’ data, which is what lets OrthID make hard residency guarantees instead of best-effort ones.
 For the model behind this, read Regions & sovereignty.

-Set ORTHID_REGION on every process that talks to OrthID.
-The SDK uses it to route to the correct regional endpoint, and the server rejects any request whose key does not belong to that region, so a misconfigured deployment fails closed rather than leaking across a boundary.
+Set ORTHID_REGIONon every process that talks to OrthID.
+The SDK uses it to route to your cell’s regional endpoint, and the server rejects any request whose key does not belong to that region, so a misconfigured client fails closed rather than leaking across a boundary.

 ORTHID_REGION=au-syd-1 ORTHID_SECRET_KEY=sk_live_...
 NEXT_PUBLIC_ORTHID_PUBLISHABLE_KEY=pk_live_...